projectdiscovery/cloudlist/docs/GCP_SHORT_LIVED_CREDENTIALS.md

 **Limits:**
 - Minimum: `1s`
-- Maximum: `43200s` (12 hours)
+- Maximum: `3600s` (1 hour)
 - Default: `3600s` (1 hour)

 **Considerations:**
 - Shorter tokens = more secure but more API calls
 - Longer tokens = fewer API calls but higher risk if leaked
-- Recommended: 1-2 hours for most use cases
+- Recommended: 1 hour for most use cases

 ## Troubleshooting